 In Georgia, hawks are common in the sky, with their sharp eyesight and hunting skills.
 Different types of hawks like the Broad-Winged Hawk and Red-Tailed Hawk can be seen in various habitats across Georgia.

-In this article will talk about hawks in Georgia, where to see them, how to recognize them, and some cool facts about these amazing birds.
+In this article will talk about types of hawks in Georgia, where to see them, how to recognize them, and some cool facts about these amazing birds.

 Georgia has many different types of hawks.
 They are adapted to different habitats.
 Hawks in Georgia vary in sizes, colors, and behaviors.
 For example, there is the small and quick Sharp-Shinned Hawk, and the bigger and stronger Red-tailed Hawk.